RienNeVaPlus/type-arango/API.md

 ### 🗄️ Collections

-A collection contains documents and provides routes.
+A collection contains documents and provides routes and other utilities.

 #### `Class`
 - [Entities](#-entities) - provides ORM functions